Orly Airport

-Before the opening of Charles de Gaulle Airport in 1974, Orly was the main airport of Paris.
-Even with the shift of most international traffic to Charles de Gaulle Airport, Orly remains the busiest French airport for domestic traffic and the second busiest French airport overall in passenger traffic, with 33,120,685 passengers in 2018.
-The airport is operated by Groupe ADP under the brand Paris Aéroport.
-Since Octobre 2020, the CEO of the airport has been Justine Coutard.
+Before the opening of CDG in 1974, Orly was the main airport of Paris.
+Even with the shift of most international traffic to CDG, Orly remains the busiest French airport for domestic traffic and the second busiest French airport overall in passenger traffic, with 33,123,027 passengers in 2024.

 Location

 Orly Airport covers 15.3 km2 of land.
 The airport area, including terminals and runways, spans over two départements and seven communes: